umd-byob/presentations/2013/1015-PBS/README.md

 # Cluster resources on campus
 =============================
 There are two main clusters on campus: (that I am aware of)

 1.  deepthought.umd.edu
-   a) Accessible through login.deepthought.umd.edu
+ - Accessible through login.deepthought.umd.edu
-   b) Provides free low-priority queues, paid high-priority
+ - Provides free low-priority queues, paid high-priority
-   c) Makes use of the university shared filesystem (AFS and NFS)
+ - Makes use of the university shared filesystem (AFS and NFS)
-   d) Available to anyone on campus
+ - Available to anyone on campus
-   e) Maintained by the univeristy IT department
+ - Maintained by the univeristy IT department
 2.  www.umiacs.umd.edu
-   a) Accessible through ibissub0[0-2].umiacs.umd.edu
+ - Accessible through ibissub0[0-2].umiacs.umd.edu
-   b) Requires some arrangement between a professor and umiacs
+ - Requires some arrangement between a professor and umiacs
-   c) Uses the umiacs file system (NFS)
+ - Uses the umiacs file system (NFS)
-   d) Maintained by the umiacs staff
+ - Maintained by the umiacs staff

 # Setting up
 ============

 1. The shell environment
-   a) .bashrc .bash_profile .bash_aliases
+ - .bashrc .bash_profile .bash_aliases
 2. Public/Private key exchange with SSH
-   b) ssh-keygen
+ - ssh-keygen
 3. Screen / VNC (optional)
-   c) .screenrc vncserver
+ - .screenrc vncserver

 > scriptreplay -s ssh_keygen.log -t ssh_keygen.time

 # First Submission
 ==================

 1. Submitting with parameters in the script
 2. Parameters on the command line
 3. Submission embedded in the script

 ## First submission version 1:
 ------------------------------

 In order to view this, go into the 02-first_submission directory and run:

 > scriptreplay -s 01-first_submission.log -t 01-first_submission.time

 Note the following:

 1. The current working directory did not stay the same
 2. The shell's environment changed significantly
-  a)  New variables were created including a bunch that start with 'PBS'
+ - New variables were created including a bunch that start with 'PBS'
-  b)  Two of those are of particular interest: PBS_O_WORKDIR PBS_O_PATH
+ - Two of those are of particular interest: PBS_O_WORKDIR PBS_O_PATH

 ## First submission version 2:
 ------------------------------

 In order to see what happened this time, do:

 > scriptreplay -s 02-first_submission.log -t 02-first_submission.time

 Note the following:

 1. One is no longer allowed to bare-echo a "!", it will try to substitute my previous command now.
 2. The execution node 'beech' has gotten two jobs in a row from me.
 3. Options specified on the command line trump those included in a job file

 ## First submission version 3:
 ------------------------------

 > scriptreplay -s 03-first_submission.log -t 03-first_submission.time

 I made it a bit more complex this time:

 1. I have a file in $DONE which tells me when my script is finished running on the compute node.
 2. I have an environment variable $PBS_ARGS which I use for